MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/service-packaging-ignore-files.md

 # Configure service packaging file exclusions

-The Azure Developer CLI (`azd`) allows you to include ignore files in your templates that specify files and directories to exclude from the deployment package for App Service and Function Apps.
+The Azure Developer CLI (`azd`) allows you to add ignore files in your templates that specify files and directories to exclude from the deployment package for App Service and Function Apps.
 This features provides granular control at the service level over which files are included in the packaging process.

 ## Understand service packaging ignore files